Qumulo/qumulo-monitoring-dashboard/README.md

      * To specify the port, append `:8000` to the DNS name or IP address.

-     * Because the cluster's metrics are labeled with the target, use a DNS name rather than an IP address.
+     * Because the cluster's metrics are labeled with the target variable, use a DNS name rather than an IP address.

      * To allow monitoring to continue to work if a node goes offline, using floating IP addresses rather than DHCP or static IP addresses.